Hunting Access Program Rules

-HAP lands are privately owned lands for which the landowners have agreed to allow public access.
-All hunters are responsible to know and understand the rules of the program, as well as rules of each property and state and federal regulations.
-Please treat these privately owned lands with respect and observe the following:
+HAP properties are lands for which private landowners have agreed to allow public access.
+Hunters utilizing HAP properties are guests of the landowner.
+All hunters are responsible to know and understand the rules of the program and of the property they are hunting as well as state and federal regulations.
+Please respect landowners and observe the following rules:

-- You must follow all individual landowner rules as described in the hunter registration folder located at the HAP property and stated in the online property listing found on this website.
+- Hunters must follow all individual landowner rules as described in the registration folder

-- You are only allowed to hunt during seasons listed for each individual property as stated in the online list of HAP properties found on this website.
+- Hunters are only allowed to hunt during seasons listed for each land

-- Driving on HAP lands is banned unless you have landowner permission.
+- Driving on HAP lands/use of ORVs is prohibited without landowner permission

-- Do not block drives or lanes.
-Park in designated area when provided by the landowner.
+- Do not block drives or lanes, park in designated areas

-- Hunting in or damaging standing crops is banned.
+- Hunting in or damaging standing crops is prohibited

-- Use of permanent blinds, tree stands or nails/screws in trees is prohibited.
-Only non-permanent blinds are permitted and must be removed when you leave.
+- Use of permanent blinds, tree stands, or nails/screws in trees is prohibited

 Department of Natural Resources